The 11 Best Electric Heaters for RVing in Chilly Temps

 Features: Energy efficient, quiet, 24H timer and remote for distant operation, tip-over switch, overheat protection, and thermal insulated wiring.

-Heat Storm Infrared Heater
+Heat Storm Wall-Mounted Infrared Heater

 BTUS: 5,100